-There are numerous opportunities in the Arts & Humanities, Social Sciences, Lang Center for Civic and Social Responsibility, and Career Services for the funding of projects related to internships or other creative engagement in experiential work.
+There are numerous opportunities in the Humanities, Social Sciences, and Lang Center for Civic and Social Responsibility for the funding of projects related to internships or other creative engagement in experiential work.
 For example, students have been awarded funding to engage in intensive summer language programs abroad, to intern with global humanitarian organizations, or to participate in archeological digs.
 Students submitting proposals for experiential projects should be certain to outline in their proposal the ways in which the project is expanding their academic program or broadening their exposure to their chosen or intended academic discipline.
-In addition, students submitting proposals for external internships or programs will be required to submit proof of admission to the program prior to receiving award money.
+In addition, students submitting proposals for internships will be required to submit proof of admission to the program prior to receiving award money.